 Verify PHP is Installed

-To get further details about the install, let’s create a phpinfo.php page.
+To get further details about the installation, let’s create a phpinfo.php page.

 root@test:~# touch /var/www/html/phpinfo.php